Keutcheu-Giovani/school-management-system/README.md

 ## Technologies Used

-- C programming language
+- **C Programming Language**
-- Standard libraries for file handling and string manipulation
+- **Standard Libraries**: Utilized for file handling and string manipulation.
+- **Data Structures**: Primarily implemented using linked lists for dynamic storage.
+- **Data Storage**: Text files were used to persistently store information.

 ## File Structure
 /SchoolManagementSystem